 Develop to the maximum the radio-engineering and instrument-building industries, especially the production of instruments for the control and regulation of technological processes.
-During the five-year period, increase the output of instruments and automatic apparatus approximately 3.5 times, including a 4-fold growth in the output of instruments for the control and automatic regulation of technological processes, of 4.5 times in computing and analytical-calculating machines, of 3.6 times in electric measuring instruments.
+During the five-year period, increase the output of instruments and automatic apparatus approximately 3.5 times, including a 4-fold growth in the output of instruments for the control and automatic regulation of technological processes, of 4.5 times in computing and analytical-calculating machines, of 3.6 times in electric measuring instruments, of 3 times in the output of optico-mechanical instruments.
 Increase the types and output of radio-measuring instruments not less than 3-fold.
-Expand the production of electrovacuum instruments 2.6-fold.
+Expand the production of electro-vacuum instruments 2.6-fold.

 Expand the scientific research and laboratory facilities for instrument making, radio engineering, and electronics, and sharply increase the amount of research and experimental equipment.
 Expand designing and development of automatic, quick-acting computing machines for the solving of complex mathematical problems, and mathematical machines for automatic control of production processes.
 Raise the degree of precision and quality of the instruments produced.
-Design new automatic apparatus based the latest on achievements physics. electronics. and radio in engineering.
+Design new automatic apparatus based on the latest achievements in electronics. and radio physics, engineering.
 Expand considerably scientific research work on semi-conductor instruments, and broaden their field of application.